FuelLabs/fuel-station/fuel-station-book/src/3_gasless_token_transfer.md

 From the root of the main repository, run the following command:

 ```
-bun run stable-coin-send-example
+bun run gasless-token-example-send
 ```

 If you see the logs, we were able to complete a gasless transfer here of this dummy stable coin!

 Checking the balance again would reveal that the balance of the stable coin for the fuel address is `0x0`, since it has been transferred to the receiver.

-You can run `bun run stable-coin-balance-example` from the project root to check this.
+You can run `bun run gasless-token-example-balance` from the project root to check this.